Skip to content

 init

 The init hook runs after the WordPress environment is loaded but before the current request is processed.
-This hook also allows developers to register custom post types, and taxonomies, or perform other tasks that need to be executed early in the WordPress loading process.
+This hook also allows developers to register custom post types and taxonomies, or perform other tasks that need to be executed early in the WordPress loading process.

-A lot of the time, developers attach a function to this hook to view or process sensitive data without proper permission and nonce check.
+A lot of the time, developers attach a function to this hook to view or process sensitive data without a proper permission and nonce check.

-Example of hook implementation :
+Example of hook implementation:

 add_action( 'init', 'process_post' );